-reasons are that conformity will most likely lead to a loss of revenue, and conformity will reduce unemployment benefits in some states.6 A report commissioned by the STAWRS project set out the following example in explaining the revenue impact of reducing the unemployment insurance wage base:
+let alone conforming those wage bases to other states and, possibly, even the federal income tax withholding and FICA wage bases for a number of good reasons.
+Two of these reasons are that conformity will most likely lead to a loss of revenue, and conformity may reduce unemployment benefits in some states.
+A report commissioned by the STAWRS project set out the following example in explaining the revenue impact of reducing the unemployment insurance wage base: